 Charles Dickens’ A Christmas Carol has captivated readers for generations with its heartwarming portrayal of Ebenezer Scrooge’s dramatic transformation from a miserly recluse to a generous and joyful man.
-In Stave 2 and 3 of A Christmas Carol, Dickens achieves something remarkable: he makes Scrooge’s transformation feel utterly believable and deeply moving.
-We don’t question the changes we see in Scrooge, and instead, we find ourselves smiling, even tearing up, as he changes rapidly in the space of under fifty pages.

-How does Dickens make his transformation so credible and realistic?
+How does Dickens make Scrooge’s transformation seem so credible and realistic?
+Dickens presents Scrooge’s journey as a very human, relatable and moving process.

 First of all, Scrooge is never told how to interpret the visions, but he is only forced to observe his life from the outside.